gdraheim/docker-mirror-packages-repo/DISKBASE.md

 directory  is created.
 The rpm/deb files themselves are hardlinked into the '.disk' directory, so they do not consume extra space.

+(Technical detail: to hardlink a file in Unix means that the same inode has multiple file names.
+Writing to such a file may update the data in two locations.
+The repodata-fix.py script will therefore backup the old package.xml and create a new file in the '.disk' area.
+So that file is not hardlinked with the sync-dir).

 ## docker_mirror.ini

 The `docker_mirror.ini` can hold overrides that are used to start a repo-container